maskegger/guide/index.md

 net install regsave, from("https://raw.githubusercontent.com/reifjulian/regsave/master") replace
 ```

 The [online documentation](https://github.com/reifjulian/regsave) provides a tutorial for `regsave`.
-Below, I show how I use it in the [sample replication package](https://github.com/reifjulian/my-project).
+Below, I demonstrate it using examples from my [sample replication package](https://github.com/reifjulian/my-project).
 This code is a good example of how I use it in most of my analyses.

 We begin by running code from the script [3_regressions.do](https://github.com/reifjulian/my-project/blob/master/analysis/scripts/3_regressions.do):
 ```stata